Esmond Wright

-Wright had a grammar school education in Newcastle upon Tyne, before winning an open scholarship to Durham University and, in 1938, a Commonwealth Fund Fellowship to the University of Virginia.
+Wright was educated at Heaton Grammar School in Newcastle upon Tyne, before winning an open scholarship to Durham University and, in 1938, a Commonwealth Fund Fellowship to the University of Virginia.
 Wright joined the University of Glasgow in 1946 as a lecturer in History.
 In 1957 he was appointed Professor of Modern History, a post he held until his election to parliament ten years later.
 His students at Glasgow included future Labour Party Leader John Smith and Donald Dewar, later the first First Minister of Scotland.
 During this time he became known in both Scotland and England with his obituary in The Independent describing him as one of Britain's 'early "media dons"'.

 In a 1967 by-election, he was returned as a Conservative Member of Parliament for the previously Labour-held seat of Glasgow Pollok.
 Wright defeated Dick Douglas, who would later have two spells as a Labour MP and defect to the Scottish National Party.
 Wright reportedly had 'no strong political ambitions' and had apparently not expected to win the contest.
 He was defeated by Labour's James White in the 1970 General Election.
 Tam Dalyell believed had Wright retained his seat, he might well have been a Treasury minister in the Heath Ministry.